Nagendra-ai/Nagendra/README.md

 - 👋 Hi, I’m @Nagendra Ganni
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently working on Front End
 - 💞️ I’m looking to collaborate on FrontEnd Projects
 - 📫 How to reach me - naguganni7@gmail.com